yellowtree/geoip-detect/readme.txt

   * `geoip_detect_get_external_ip_adress()`: Fetch the internet adress of the webserver
 * Auto-Update the GeoIP database once a week
 * For the property names, see the results of a specific IP in the wordpress backend (under Tools > GeoIP Detection).
-* You can include these properties into your posts and pages by using the shortcode `[geoip_detect property="country_name"]` (where 'country_name' can be one of the other property names as well).
+* You can include these properties into your posts and pages by using the shortcode `[geoip_detect property="country_name" default="(country could not be detected)"]` (where 'country_name' can be one of the other property names as well, and 'default' can be used (optionally) to show a different text when no information was found for this IP).
 * When enabled on the plugin page, it adds CSS classes to the body tag such as `geoip-country-DE` and `geoip-continent-EU`.

 = How can I use these functions? =